DoubleO31/JocationPlus/readme.md

 # JocationPlus iOS GPS Location Mocking Editor

-#### Forked from quxiaozha(https://github.com/DoubleO31/JocationPlus).
-Thanks for the hardwork and keeping it open source :)
+#### Forked from quxiaozha(https://github.com/quxiaozha/JocationPlus).
+Thanks for the hardwork and keeping it open source. :)
 #### I'll add the latest driver, modify some functions, as well as develop new ones for my personal use.

 **TODO list**: